SCHOLARSHIP NEWSLETTERCHANGES TO FAFSAOur ISAC representative for the 2017-2018 school year:Andrea Janick

 •Your most recent federal income tax returns, W-2s, and other records of money earned.
 (Note: You may be able to transfer your federal tax return information into your FAFSA using the IRS Data Retrieval Tool.)

 •Bank statements and records of investments (if applicable)

 •Records of untaxed income (if applicable)

 •An FSA ID to sign electronically.

 If you are a dependent student, then you will also need most of the above information for your parent(s).NEW: Dunham Fund Quick Path- Waubonsee Community CollegeThanks to a grant from the Aurora-based Dunham Fund, WCC will debut its new Dunham Fund accelerated degree program in the fall of 2016.
 For more information contact Suzette Murray, Assistant Vice President of Career/Technical Education, 630-466-7900, ext.
 2358.Overview:

-Waubonsee Foundation ScholarshipsThe Waubonsee Community College Foundation Scholarships application process for the 2016-2017 academic year opened October 30, 2015.
-Linda Lindell from Waubonsee will be at OEHS for a scholarship information session on November 18 at 8:00am in the Community Room.
+Waubonsee Foundation ScholarshipsThe Waubonsee Community College Foundation Scholarships application process for the 2017-2018 academic year will open in October, 2017.

 - Allows students to earn an AA/AS degree with a business emphasis in just one year

 - Students must be college ready

 - Students must reside in Dunham Fund service area